marjoleinF/curtail/README.md

 ![](inst/README-figures/README-unnamed-chunk-7-1.png)

-If we want to obtain tables with the item-specific cutoff values, we can use the Table (for deterministic curtailment) function:
+If we want to obtain tables with item-specific cutoff values, we can use the Table (for deterministic curtailment) function:

 ``` r
 Table(itemscores, Xstar = 17)